placeholder

 When it comes to the thought of retirement, probably the last word that creeps into our mind is “tax”.
 Why should it?
 Retirement is a time to think about all of the things that you have always wanted to do with the money you have worked hard to earn.

-The Personal Savings Allowance (PSA) entitles you to £1,000 tax free interest if you are a basic-rate taxpayer and £500 tax-free interest if you are a higher rate taxpayer.
-Any interest that you earn as an additional rate taxpayer is taxable.
-If you are an additional rate taxpayer, or you believe that any interest that you earn may be above your PSA then you could consider a Cash ISA as a home for your savings, if you are not using your ISA allowance elsewhere.
+The Personal Savings Allowance (PSA) entitles you to £1,000 tax-free interest if you are a basic-rate taxpayer and £500 tax-free interest if you are a higher-rate taxpayer.
+Any interest that you earn as an additional-rate taxpayer is taxable.
+If your savings interest might exceed your PSA, using a Cash ISA can help shelter those funds from tax.

-Investment income can be taxed in slightly different ways depending what income tax band you fall into and what type of income it is (e.g. dividends or interest) However, one way that you can avoid an unnecessary headache of tax being taken on your investments is to consider a Stocks & Shares ISA.
+Investment income can be taxed in slightly different ways depending on what income tax band you fall into and what type of income it is, such as dividends or interest.
+However, one way that you can avoid an unnecessary headache of tax being taken on your investments is to consider a Stocks & Shares ISA.

 Stocks & Shares ISAs are also hugely beneficial from a tax perspective as any capital gains, interest or dividends that you earn on your investments are free from tax.
 Any withdrawals from Stocks & Shares ISAs are also free from tax, contrary to pensions, which we will move on to a little later.